The Continuous Tensor Abstraction: Where Indices are Real: Code Generation

-To aid in understanding Looplets, one can draw connections between Looplets and Regular Expressions (Regex).
-In this analogy, a Run Looplet corresponds to a character in Regex, a Sequence Looplet corresponds to Regex concatenation $(RS)$ of subRegex $R$ and $S$, and a Stepper Looplet corresponds to the Kleene star $R^*$ in Regex, allowing for a more intuitive grasp of the Looplets.
+A useful analogy can be drawn between Looplets and regular expressions (Regex).
+A Run Looplet is similar to a single character in Regex, while a Sequence Looplet functions like concatenation (e.g., $RS$ for sub-Regex $R$ and $S$).
+A Stepper Looplet corresponds to the Kleene star ($R^*$), allowing for repeated patterns.
+For a comprehensive overview of Looplets, please refer to the original paper~\cite{finch}.